MijmijMohcine/Arabic-English-Keyboard-with-Flet-Python/README.md

 # Arabic-English-Keyboard-with-Flet-Python
-This repository contains a Flask Python application that creates an Arabic/English keyboard.
+This repository contains a Flet Python application that creates an Arabic/English keyboard.
 The keyboard can be used to type in both Arabic and English.